flectra-hq/flectra/addons/stock/doc/stock.rst

 - If everything has been done and the operator took the correct products, it will also finish the picking.
 If this is not the case, he can do "Create backorder", and then he needs to check if all the products have been done or not.
 If only part has been done, OpenERP needs to create a backorder for it.
 It is however more complicated than that.
 The operator could have chosen other source/destination location or even create new pack operations with new products.

-In order to manage all these possible changes, in the background, Flectra is going to do a matching between the pack operations executed by the warehouse operator and the moves given as assignment beforehand.
+In order to manage all these possible changes, in the background, Odoo is going to do a matching between the pack operations executed by the warehouse operator and the moves given as assignment beforehand.
 It is also possible that the operator chooses other stock than was reserved at forehand.
-In that case, Flectra will need to redo the reservation of the stock.
+In that case, Odoo will need to redo the reservation of the stock.

 The matching of the pack operations and stock moves will determine if extra moves need to be created or if some moves need to go (partially) into backorder.